-The Best Bakery In Every State
+The Best Bakery in Every State, According to Yelp

 A rich and buttery brioche.
 A moist morning glory muffin.
 A red velvet cookie so decadent that it makes you lose touch with reality, if just for a moment.
 These are the kinds of confections you find at a quality bakery.
 And truly—is there anything better?
 Between breakfast pastries, bread for next-level sandwiches, and pies and cakes for special occasions, bakeries provide those treasured treats that can brighten your day in an instant.
 And that's why we think the best bakery in every state deserves a little notoriety and appreciation.